Work with dangerous chemical and biological substances

-Many different dangerous substances occur in the building sector.
-The dangerous substances can occur during different building phases, such as during earthworks, demolition or during construction.
+Many different dangerous substances occur in construction.
+The dangerous substances can occur during different construction phases, such as during earthworks, demolition or building.

 Some common dangerous substances are: